thbzh/kafka-connect-hbase/README.md

 ## Assumptions
 * The HBase table already exists.
 * Column Families are already created in HBase table
 * Each Kafka topic is mapped to a HBase table.
+(In version 1.0.1. implementation is changed- It requires `hbase.table.name` property to be set.)

 ## Properties